Trump retweets Epstein conspiracy theory, claiming Clinton connection

 President Donald Trump retweeted a conspiracy theory on Saturday evening alleging without evidence that former President Bill Clinton was connected to the death of wealthy financier and accused sex trafficker Jeffrey Epstein, hours after Epstein was found dead by apparent suicide in his federal prison cell.

 "Died of SUICIDE on 24/7 SUICIDE WATCH ?
 Yeah right!
-How does that happen," wrote Terrence K. Williams — a commentator, comedian, and actor according to his Twitter bio — in the message retweeted by Trump. "#JefferyEpstein had information on Bill Clinton & now he’s dead.
-I see #TrumpBodyCount trending but we know who did this!"
+How does that happen," wrote Terrence K. Williams, a conservative commentator and comedian, in the message retweeted by Trump.
+In a two-minute long selfie video recording, Williams alleged that the Clintons were responsible for Epstein's death.

+Epstein was not on suicide watch at the time of his death, multiple people familiar with the investigation have told NBC News.

 Williams is a headliner on the Deplorables Comedy Tour, which promises to "unleash the conservative mindset, transcending politics and unabashedly mocking liberals."